Swan Brothers Dairy

 We love to introduce visitors to our dairy and cattle, and we work hard to create an enjoyable, educational and family-friendly experience for everyone who stops by.

-Farm tours will begin May 2020.
-For more information, please see the knowledge base section or call our farm store.
+Farm tours will begin July 2021.
+For more information, please call our farm store.

 If you were unable to schedule a tour this year, we still encourage you to stop by the farm.
 The picture windows within our milking parlor allow visitors to watch as our cows are being milked.
 Swan Bros.
 Dairy, Inc. was built to be enjoyed by our customers.
 We look forward to seeing you soon!